Royzalah/java-oop-zoo-management/README.md

 ## 2 Key Features

-- **Three Animal Families**: Predators (Lions, Tigers), Penguins, and Fish (Aquarium Fish, Goldfish, Clownfish) — each with type-specific behavior.
+- **Three Animal Families**: Predators (Lions, Tigers), Penguins, and Fish (Aquarium Fish, Goldfish, Clownfish), each with type-specific behavior.
 - **Polymorphic Behavior**: Every animal implements `feed()`, `makeNoise()`, and `ageOneYear()` with its own logic.
 - **Penguin Leadership System**: One penguin is designated leader; when removed, the next-tallest is automatically promoted.
 - **Multi-criteria Sorting**: Sort penguins by height (`Comparable`), or by name and age using custom `Comparator` classes.